-- graham crackers, pulsed – these get mixed in to the flour, we sub a bit of flour for pulsed graham crackers so the cookies really taste like a s’mores
+- graham crackers, pulsed - these get mixed in to the flour, substitute a bit of flour for pulsed graham crackers so the cookies really taste like a s'mores

 - graham crackers, crumbled - big chunks of graham crackers, gives you lots of graham cracker flavor, delicious!!